 Your safety at the hearing

-Generally, the guard may walk in and out of a hearing but can be present in the room the whole time if there are security concerns for a particular hearing.
+The guard's role is to ensure the safety of tribunal members and people attending.
+The guard may walk in and out of a hearing at any time.
+The guard may be present in the room the whole time if there are security concerns for a particular hearing.

-Where an intervention order is in place, the hearing will be held in separate rooms, connected by teleconference facilities.
-The Tribunal Member will normally move from one room to the other to take evidence from each person.
+Where an intervention order is in place, SACAT will usually allocate two hearing rooms, with one person in each room connected by teleconference facilities.
+The tribunal member may move from one room to the other to take evidence from each person.

 Assistance at the hearing